Knoblauchpilze/agents/README.md

 The application provides a simple framework where no real agent or behavior exists.
 It is intended as a base for exploring the capabilities or the model of certain agents in a dedicated process.

 The base code to do that is provided in the [simulation](src/game/simulation) folder.
+The folder is structured in the following way:
+* The [Agents](src/game/simulation/Agents.hh) file defines the functions to create agents.
+It is recommended to add all the agents in this file.
+* The [Behaviors](src/game/simulation/Behaviors.hh) file defines the behaviors attached to the agents.
+It is recommended to add all the behaviors in this file.
+* The [Objects](src/game/simulation/Objects.hh) file defines the objects spawned in the environment, which are not agents.
+It is recommended to add all the objects in this file.
+* The [Initialization](src/game/simulation/Initialization.hh) defines the code to initialize the simulation.
+It reuses the agents, objects and behaviors defined in the other files to setup the initialization.

+Finally, the [simulation](src/game/simulation/Simulation.hh) header gather everything so that it is easy to include the entirety of the simulation in the [Game](src/game/Game.cc) file and register new actions.

 ### Create new components